 After all, Cramer was right on the money.
 The Dow soared to far more than 9,000 in 1998, and reached a whopping 11,500 less than two years after that -- which is exactly where it stood on Aug.
 29, 2008, when I submitted my article.

-Could my timing be any worse?
+Could my timing have been any worse?

 Sure, we were in the middle of a fierce bear market -- but I pointed out that of the 24 stocks that David and Tom recommended to their Motley Fool Stock Advisor subscribers during the last bear market ...